vintagemind/vintagemind/README.md

 - 😅 Getting active on Github so don't expect too much from me at the moment.

-- 🧐 Expert(-ish) in Python 3
+- 🧐 Codes in Python 3

-- ✨ Learning cryptography
+- ✨ Learning stuff you learn at high school

 - Into software development, machine learning, and AI.